mozilla/anodejsholidayseason/fantastic-front-end-performance-3--connect-fonts.md

     <!doctype html>
     <p>the time is <%= currentTime %>.

-Let's walk through the process of adding ```connect-fonts``` to serve the Open Sans font, one of [several](https://npmjs.org/browse/keyword/connect-fonts) ready-made font packs.
+Let's walk through the process of adding ```connect-fonts``` to serve the Open Sans font, one of [several](https://npmjs.org/browse/keyword/connect-fonts) ready-made font packs available via npm.

 ### App changes